subhranil-gen-ai/Housing-Data_Analysis/README.md

 - How to perform Categorical Preprocessing
 - How to perform Ordinal Encoding
 - How to perform OneHot Encoding
+- How and When to perform Pipelining
+- How and When to perform Custom Transformers
+- How to perform Linear Regression

 #  Author
 Subhranil Dutta